My Dog Has Worms, What Do I Do?

 So you have worms!
 Actually, let me rephrase that, your dog has worms!
 Yuck.
 Though worms are gross, they are a very common canine problem.
 In fact, they are so common that some pups are even born with them!
 The good news is that veterinary medicine has come a long way, and there are many different ways to rid your four-legged friend of these nasty parasites.

 Puppies get roundworms from their mothers when they are born (she transmits larvae during birth or when nursing).
-It is very important that you bring a poop sample to the vet when you go for your dog’s yearly check-up as they can determine if you furry friend is infested.
-Obviously, if your dog has signs of a possible worm problem, don’t wait for their yearly health check, make an appointment as soon as possible!
+It is very important that you bring a poop sample to the vet when you go for your dog’s yearly check-up as they can determine if your furry friend is infested.
+Obviously, if your dog has signs of a possible worm problem, don’t wait for their yearly health check.
+Make an appointment as soon as possible!

 Just like roundworms, hookworms are also a common canine problem.
 There are several ways that your dog can become infected with hookworms, including through the skin, ingestion from eating contaminated food and or water, through a mother dog’s contaminated milk, or through the mother's reproductive tract when pups are born.